 “… I thought it was a candy…”

 “Seriously?
-And even if it had been a candy that for some reason I felt like hiding with my shampoo and soap, didn’t you have enough sweets today?
-I mean, what did you eat? … The last dulce de leche croissant in the bus… and two cream-and-chocolate profiteroles… ice cream… the doce I bought you… pop corn… et merde!”
+And even if it had been a candy that I felt like hiding with my shampoo and soap for some reason, didn’t you have enough sweets today?
+I mean, what did you eat? … The last dulce de leche croissant in the bus… and two cream-and-chocolate profiteroles… ice cream… the doce I bought you… popcorn… et merde!”

 “I had a ham croissant too!”

 Awesome.
 But I can’t blame Mark, we kind of starved in Chuy/Chuí and we entered Brasil tired and hungry.
 We’re getting used to a new country and nutrition wasn’t exactly a priority today.

 Besides, Pelotas’s got a sweet tooth.
 The city is famous for the doces de Pelotas, dozens of different bite-size pastries mostly made from condensed milk, cream, nuts, chocolate, coconut and other sweet ingredients.
 They were brought over by the first Portuguese immigrants in the 18th century and you can find quindim, bem casado, ninho, camafeu, papo de anjo, olho de sogra, pastel de Santa Clara, panelinha de coco, trouxas de amêndoas, fatia de braga, queijadinha, broinha de coco, beijinho de coco and many other doces around the city.

 Yes, I learned the names of these doces.

 Yes, I ain’t no doces virgin.